Italian Grammar Bank

 They are words formed by prepositions + definite articles that combine the meaning of both.

-How do I know when to use a simple or articulated preposition?
+When to use a simple or articulated preposition?

 The choice between simple and articulated prepositions depends on whether the preposition is followed by a definite article.
 If it is, you use the articulated form; otherwise, you use the simple form.